osohq/oso/docs/content/any/project/changelogs/NEXT.md

 ##### Fixed type checking of objects and custom checks

-Previously, any JavaScript object would type check as a `Dictionary`, and it wasn't possible to override this with a custom isa check.
+Previously, any JavaScript object would type check as a `Dictionary`, and it wasn't possible to override this with a custom `isa` check.

-In this version, only an object explicitly created with `new Dict({x: 1})` will be recognised as a Polar dictionary.
+In this version, only an object explicitly created with `new Dict({x: 1})` will be recognized as a Polar dictionary.

 This fixes the ability to use custom `isa` checks.
 For example: